gcastill0/go-integration-playground/tasks/task1-jsonfix/README.md

 ```

 While JSON does not define indices, most programming languages interpret arrays with zero-based indexing, so the first element is at index 0, the second at index 1, and so on.
 Arrays may be empty.
-Trailing commas are not permitted, and JSON does not support “holes”; every position must contain a value, so an absent value must be represented explicitly, for example with null.
+Trailing commas are not permitted, and JSON does not support "holes"; every position must contain a value, so an absent value must be represented explicitly, for example with null.

 ### Objects

 An object is an unordered mapping from string keys to values.
-It is written between a left curly brace “{” and a right curly brace “}”.
+It is written between a left curly brace (`{`) and a right curly brace (`}`).
 Each member consists of a double-quoted key, a colon, and a value, and members are separated by commas.
-Values may be any JSON value (string, number, boolean, null, array, or another object).
+Values may be any JSON type: string, number, boolean, null, array, or another object.

-To illustrate, the following is a representation of the object structure from the original JSON document.
+To illustrate, the following is a representation of the object's semantic structure in the original JSON document.

 ```mermaid
 ---